chaolinhan/MSc_Project/paper.md

 >   If the data are very noisy (Gaussian noise with standard deviation sZ1 was added to the simulated data points), then the algorithm cannot detect a single best model, which is not surprising given the high similarity of model outputs.

 ![image-20200602200204326](https://i.imgur.com/MjdodYN.png)

+# Approximate Bayesian computation applied to the identification of thermal damage of biological tissues due to laser irradiation

+Sensitivity visualisation